packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

 ## Backups

-The Replicated admin console integrates with [Velero](https://velero.io/), a tool to back up and restore your Kubernetes cluster resources and persistent volumes.
+The Private Packagist Self-Hosted application integrates with [Velero](https://velero.io/), a tool to back up and restore your Kubernetes cluster resources and persistent volumes.
 Private Packagist Self-Hosted provides annotations to help back up and restore the application with Velero.